Scheduling Execution in PHP

 Problems with Scheduled Batch Jobs

-There may be moment in time when Scheduled Batch Jobs will become problematic.
+There may be moments in time when Scheduled Batch Jobs will become problematic.

-- Batch Jobs often generate huge load on database, which affect end users of the system.
+- Batch Jobs often generate a huge load on database, which affects end-users of the system.

-- What if batch job will fail at midnight?
+- What if the batch job will fail at midnight?

-This becomes even more problematic, if our script break in the middle of processing.
+This becomes even more problematic if our script breaks in the middle of processing.
 As we need to recover from that and run the job only for part of the data, that was not yet processed. - And what if we want to perform actions during the day?

 We either need to increase the system resources or agree that it may affect end users during that time.